Slevinski/slevinski.github.io/series/unicode-and-signwriting/entries/utc-technical-note/requested-work.md

 - reconsideration of the facial-diacritic model where it breaks writer-selected symbol identity
 - reconsideration of minimal structural additions needed for usable written-sign encoding

+Explicit first fill and first rotation values would preserve the writer's selected symbol directly in the encoding instead of inferring part of that identity from a canonical default.

 The first requirement is honest acknowledgment of the current gap and its actual shape.